Ed-Fi-Exchange-OSS/LMS-Toolkit/src/google/README.md

 To work in Visual Studio Code install the Python Extension.
 Then:
-1. Close Visual Studio Code and open a new command prompt in the root directory of this project.
-1. Run `poetry shell` followed by `code .` (Don't forget the period!
-Note you will only need run Visual Studio Code like this once.)
-1. Visual Studio Code will open.
-Type `Ctrl-Shift-P`, then choose `Python:Select Interpreter` and then choose the environment that includes `google-extractor` in the name.
+1. Type `Ctrl-Shift-P`, then
+   choose `Python:Select Interpreter` and then choose the environment that includes `.venv` in the name.

-The .ipynb Jupiter Notebook files can be opened directly in Visual Studio Code.
+1. .ipynb Jupiter Notebook files can be opened directly in Visual Studio Code.